elangherama/Project-Data-Analys-4/README.md

 # Project-Data-Analys-4
 In this project, I worked with a large dataset containing 5000 rows and 27 columns to perform data cleaning, preprocessing, and exploratory data analysis (EDA).
-One of the key challenges was handling approximately 1500 missing values, which required strategic imputation and data integrity checks.
+One of the key challenges was handling approximately 1500 missing values, which were found in categorical data.
+To address this, missing values were imputed by assigning them to an existing category, "None", ensuring consistency while maintaining the integrity of the dataset.

 # Student Performance Analysis Project